 I am currently writing some new books, which have provided me with shockingly new insights.
 I am still working through the consequences of these epiphanies.

 The books I wrote were not sent to publishers but made available on the net and may still be floating around out there somewhere.
 If you find one, do not read it.
 They are full of mistaken ideas.

 The books have a personal hold on me, perhaps because so much of myself went into them, perhaps because they got a few things almost right.

-The one think that would have helped the books out would have been controversy and conflict amongst the characters.
+The one think that would have helped the books out would have been controversy and conflict among the characters.
 My current views on social technology oppose many expressed by people in the books.
 Precisely what the books needed were characters to express views like those I have now, creating the necessary conflicts.

 So there is my writing project for the future: to take my existing work and add something to counterbalance the overly uniform views presented there.

 So, what did I write?

 The first of the books was The Green Family Chronicles, about the huge family created by Ken Green, on the left image below, a rich man who wanted many children and persuaded many women to help.
 The books is mostly about those children and their children, who were all happily monogamous, thanks to social technology developed by family members.